HewlettPackard/c-spiffe/BUILDING.md

 ### Pull our Docker image

-Or you can use a pre build image:
+Or you can use a pre-built image:

 ````
 docker pull willallves/grpc-build:1.34.0